deltachat/deltachat-pages/en/help.md

 ### Who sees my IP Address?

-The used [relay](#relays) needs to know your IP Address, as well as sometimes your contact's devices if you [call](#experimental-features) them or use [apps](#webxdc) together.
+The used [relay](#relays) needs to know your IP Address, as well as sometimes your contact's devices if you have a [call](#experimental-features) or use [apps](#webxdc) together.

 IP Addresses are needed for connectivity and efficiency.